mojtaba-eshghie/HighGuard/README.md

-### CLawK: Runtime Monitoring of Smart Contracts Using to Dynamic Condition Response Specifications
+### CLawK: Monitoring Business Processes in Smart Contracts

 The is still a work in progress.
 If you are interested in this project, contact me by email: eshghie@kth.se